 NOTE: At this point, the solution can either be allowed to cool down naturally to room temperature, or the solution can be immediately quenched by adding ~100 mL of methanol into the solution.
 The best-known practice as of now is to allow the solution to cool down naturally rather than quenching the solution right away.

-Allow the solution to cool down naturally to room temperature for 1 hour (recommended), or quench the gold nanoparticle solution immediately with 100 mL of methanol (not recommended).
+Allow the solution to cool down naturally to room temperature for 1 hour (recommended); or quench the gold nanoparticle solution immediately with 100 mL of methanol (not recommended).

-Cleaning and Drying of Gold Nanoparticles:

-After allowing the gold nanoparticles to cool down for 1 hour (recommended), or after quenching the gold nanoparticle solution with 100 mL of methanol (not recommended), the following steps are performed:
+Quenching the Reaction with Methanol After Cooling the Gold Nanoparticle Solution:

+Ensure that the heater has been turned off, and the solution has cooled down.

-Stop flowing water through the condenser tube, and carefully remove the water drainage hose from the sink/drain in the adjacent fume hood and connect it to the vacuum port in the fume hood.
+Stop flowing water through the condenser tube.
+Carefully remove the water drainage hose from the sink/drain in the adjacent fume hood and connect it to the vacuum port in the fume hood.

 Pull vacuum on the drainage hose to suck away the water in the condenser tube and the drainage hose.
-Carefully remove the condenser tube from the stand with the clamp and lay it horizontally/sideways in the nitrogen glove box.
+Carefully remove the condenser tube from the stand with the clamp and lay it horizontally in the nitrogen glove box.

+NOTE: The vacuum that is being pulled on the glass condenser tube should evaporate the water within the condenser tube.

-In the nitrogen glove box, pour ~35 mL of methanol into each of the 50 mL centrifuge tubes (quantity 12) with blue caps.
-Methanol will be used to remove unreacted starting materials and byproducts, in order to clean and wash the gold nanoparticles.
-The 50 mL centrifuge tubes should be held upright in test tube racks/stands.
+In the nitrogen glove box, pour ~35 mL of methanol into each of the 50 mL conical centrifuge tubes (quantity 12).

+NOTE: Methanol will be used to remove unreacted reagents and byproducts from the synthesis process, in order to clean and wash the gold nanoparticles.
+The 50 mL centrifuge tubes should be held upright in test tube racks.

-Pour the gold nanoparticles solution in equal volumes (~12 mL) into each of the 50 mL centrifuge tubes (quantity 12) with blue caps.
-Screw the blue caps tightly back onto the centrifuge tubes.
+Pour the gold nanoparticle solution in equal volumes (~12 mL) into each of the 50 mL centrifuge tubes (quantity 12) with methanol.
+Be careful to not accidentally pour out the magnetic stir bar while pouring the gold nanoparticle solution into each centrifuge tube.

-You may want to label the top of each 50 mL centrifuge tube on the blue caps with a sample number (e.g., 1, 2, 3, 4, …) to keep track of the different samples.
+NOTE: Supplementary Figure 6 shows ~12 mL of gold nanoparticle solution being poured into each of the 50 mL conical centrifuge tubes with methanol.
+After pouring ~12 mL of gold nanoparticle solution into each of the 50 mL conical centrifuge tubes with ~35 mL of methanol, each centrifuge tube should have ~47 mL of solution (slightly below the 50 mL mark).

+Distribute any remaining gold nanoparticle solution evenly between the centrifuge tubes.

+Screw the caps onto the 50 mL centrifuge tubes to close them and tighten the caps.

-The vacuum that was being pulled on the glass condenser tube should have evaporated all/most of the water within the condenser tube.
-Disconnect the inlet and outlet hoses from the glass condenser tube, connect the inlet and outlet hoses together by feeding one into the other, and then wrap the connection of the tubes with Parafilm to seal the connection.
-The vacuum being pulled on the hoses can now be turned off.
-The tubes are connected and sealed to prevent water or water vapor from accidentally getting into the nitrogen glove box.
+Disconnect the inlet and outlet hoses from the glass condenser tube, connect the inlet and outlet hoses together by feeding one into the other, and then wrap the connection of the tubes with laboratory film to seal the connection.
+Turn off the vacuum that is being pulled on the hoses.

+NOTE: The tubes are connected and sealed to prevent water or water vapor from accidentally getting into the nitrogen glove box.

-Remove the 50 mL centrifuge tubes with the gold nanoparticle solutions in the test tube racks and the methanol bottle and toluene bottle from the nitrogen glove box through the load lock.
+Remove the 50 mL conical centrifuge tubes with the gold nanoparticle solution and methanol from the nitrogen glove box through the load lock.
+Also remove the methanol bottle and toluene bottle from the nitrogen glove box.
 Place them in the adjacent fume hood.